 A certain number of radio frequencies have been designated by law for use with rc airplanes and aircraft being controlled with an FM MHz rc system (i.e. not 2.4GHz).
 They fall into the 72MHz band and each separate frequency has been given a unique channel number.

 This channel number, though, has nothing to do with the number of channels that an rc airplane has, it's just the same word with a different meaning.
 Saying that an rc airplane is 4-channel means that it has 4 controllable functions (eg throttle, elevator, rudder and ailerons), not that it is being flown on channel number 4!

-RC aircraft (or any rc vehicle) operating in close proximity to one another cannot do so on the same frequency because the radio signals being emitted from one transmitter will interfere with the signals from the other transmitter.
+RC aircraft (or any rc vehicle) operating with a MHz radio, in close proximity to one another, cannot do so on the same frequency because the radio signals being emitted from one transmitter will interfere with the signals from the other transmitter.
 If this happens, the receiver in the model won't know which signals to respond to.

 This almost always results in the model going out of control, and the inevitable crash soon follows.

 For this reason, it's very important that you check to see whether anyone else is flying an rc airplane nearby before you switch on your MHz transmitter, and if so, which frequency they are using.
 A 72MHz frequency checker, if you can still find one, is an excellent investment, especially if you intend flying your aircraft in public places.

 If you join a club there will be a frequency control system in operation, if MHz systems are still in use.
 The normal method is to use a peg board, whereby each member who uses a MHz radio inserts a peg into the hole of the corresponding channel, thus letting other pilots know that that particular channel is occupied.